Content on this page was generated by AI and has not been manually reviewed.

 What should I do if the VPN extension doesn’t connect?

 First, check your internet connection, then verify that you’re signed in to the VPN account and that you’ve chosen a valid server.
 Try a different server, restart Edge, or reinstall the extension.
 If issues persist, contact the provider’s support.
-Is edge good now for online privacy, VPN performance, and security in 2025?
+Us vpn edge: the complete guide to US vpn edge performance, security, and choosing the right service for 2026

 Can I switch regions quickly in Edge while watching a video?